nuta/seiya.me/blog/_rethinking-microkernels.md

 lang: en
 ---

 I have been working on a new microkernel-based OS called **[Stelana](https://stelana.org)**.
 The goal is not a hobby OS, but a general-purpose production-ready OS like Linux and FreeBSD.
-It's still in the early stage, it's already getting good shape - The [website](https://stelana.org) is served by Stelana on Linux QEMU!
+It's still in the early stages, but it's already taking good shape - The [website](https://stelana.org) is served by Stelana on Linux QEMU!

-If knows microkernels, you might think it's a crazy idea.
-Microkernels are very cool technology, but it is also known for their poor performance, poor feature set, and poor usability.
+If you know microkernels, you might think it's a crazy idea.
+Microkernel is a very cool technology, but it is also known for their poor performance, poor feature set, and poor usability.
 However, it's 2024.
 Things have changed a lot.
 Containerized deployments managed by Kubernetes.
 Microservices everywhere.
 Web browsers now run C/Rust code in WebAssembly.
-Monothlic kernels desire to be more dynamic with eBPF.
+Monolithic kernels desire to be more dynamic with eBPF.
 Our software stack has been evolving rapidly! ... but where are microkernels?

 It's time to try building a new cool general-purpose microkernel OS, with modern technologies.
 Why?
 Of course, just for fun!
 OS defines how you use your computer, or creates a world.
 It's not only building an alternative, but also rediscovering how UNIX and Windows are nicely designed.
 Let's satisfy our curiosity!